mkfc13/generation_cafe_miniproject/mini-project-week-5.md

     IF user inputs 0:
         RETURN to main menu

+    # WEEK 5 UPDATE
     ELSE IF user input is 1:
+        GET all products from products table
-        PRINT products list
+        PRINT products

-    # WEEK 4 UPDATE
+    # WEEK 5 UPDATE
     ELSE IF user input is 2:
         # CREATE new product

         GET user input for product name
         GET user input for product price
-        CREATE new product dictionary with above properties APPEND product dictionary to products list
+        INSERT product into products table

-    # WEEK 4 UPDATE
+    # WEEK 5 UPDATE
     ELSE IF user input is 3:
         # STRETCH GOAL - UPDATE existing product

+        GET all products from products table
-        PRINT products with their index values
+        PRINT products with their IDs
-        GET user input for product index value
+        GET user input for product ID

-        FOR EACH key-value pair in selected product:
-            GET user input for updated property
+        GET user input for product name
-            IF user input is blank:
-                do not update this property and skip
-            ELSE:
-                update the property value with user input
+        GET user input for product price

+        IF any inputs are empty, do not update them UPDATE properties for product in product table

     ELSE IF user input is 4:
         # STRETCH GOAL - DELETE product

+        GET all products from products table
-        PRINT products list
+        PRINT products with their IDs

-        GET user input for product index value
+        GET user input for product ID
-        DELETE product at index in products list
+        DELETE product in products table

 # couriers menu
 ELSE IF user input is 2: